lizliz/teaspoon/README.md

 =============

 Documentation is done using [doxygen](http://www.doxygen.org).
-The most recent version of the [teaspoon documentation is hosted here](http://elizabethmunch.com/code/teaspoon/index.html), but can also be found locally in the [doc folder](https://gitlab.msu.edu/TSAwithTDA/teaspoon/doc/html/index.html).
+The most recent version of the [teaspoon documentation is hosted here](http://elizabethmunch.com/code/teaspoon/index.html).
 Further info on documentation can be found in the [contributing](https://gitlab.msu.edu/TSAwithTDA/teaspoon/blob/master/CONTRIBUTING.md) page.

 Contributing